michaelbrophy/spellcheck/README.md

 cleanly provide context to _only_ the misspelled words instead of every word, as I'm doing now.
 I opted to not blur the lines of my **SpellCheckService** and **InputFileService** over the small performance optimization of only providing context for misspelled words.
+10. This program is only providing context on a line-by-line basis, meaning it will not go to the previous or next line for context purposes.
+Given more time, I would have implemented that functionality.
-10. I would have chosen a different word suggestion algorithm given more time because after implementing and testing further, I realized that Levenshtein heavily favors insertions and deletions over substitutions.
+11. I would have chosen a different word suggestion algorithm given more time because after implementing and testing further, I realized that Levenshtein heavily favors insertions and deletions over substitutions.
 This means that transposing two letters, which anecdotally seem to be the most common type of typos, will be given accurate suggestions much less frequently as each transposition commonly causes a levenshtein distance of 2 from the desired word.
-11. For spellchecking proper nouns, I am simply ignoring words that start with an uppercase letter.
+12. For spellchecking proper nouns, I am simply ignoring words that start with an uppercase letter.
 Given more time, I would try to implement an intelligent context analysis approach.